hl-yang/hl-yang.github.io/index.md

 Hailiang Yang is currently a Distinguished Associate Researcher at the [Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ)](http://www.gml.ac.cn), working with [Prof. Laizhong Cui](https://csse.szu.edu.cn/staff/cuilz/) as Co-PI.

 He received his B.Eng. degree from South China Agricultural University in 2016, majoring in Communication Engineering.
-He received his M.S. and Ph.D. degrees from Shenzhen University in 2019 and 2022, respectively, majoring in Computer Science and Technology (Ph.D. supervisor: [Prof. Kaishun Wu](https://kaishunwu.com)).
+He received his M.S. and Ph.D. degrees from Shenzhen University in 2019 and 2022, respectively, majoring in Computer Science and Technology.
+(Ph.D. supervisor: [Prof. Kaishun Wu](https://kaishunwu.com))

 He is an IEEE member (SM'19-M'22) and a CCF member (SM'18-M'22).

-He has qualified as a master’s tutor starting from the 2023 branch, and self-motivated students are welcome to join.
+He has qualified as a master’s tutor starting from the 2023 branch.
+He always welcomes motivated students to join; please contact him via email.

 Address: 11/F, Ke Run Building, Ke Lian Road, Guangming District, Shenzhen, China.(518000)